 Each candidate, as evidence of mastery of a specific field of knowledge and capacity for original, scholarly work, must complete a dissertation.
 The subject must be approved by a Research Advisory Committee consisting of at least three tenured or tenure-track faculty members.
 This committee is ordinarily led by the student's major adviser and must be approved by the Graduate School.

-A Doctoral Dissertation Guide and a Template, which give instructions regarding the format of the dissertation, are available on the Graduate School's Policies and Guides page; both should be read carefully at every stage of thesis preparation.
+A Doctoral Dissertation Guide and a Template, which give instructions regarding the format of the dissertation, are available on the Graduate School's website; both should be read carefully at every stage of thesis preparation.

 The Graduate School requires each student to make the full text of the dissertation available to the committee members for their review at least one week before the defense.
 Most degree programs require two or more weeks for the review period; students should check with their faculty.